Xeralin/CachyOS-Website-Concept/README.md

 # CachyOS-Website-Design-Concept

-Add a css, js, and lang folder and place the files there.
+Add a css, js, img and lang folder and place the files there.

 Here is a Preview: https://www.youtube.com/watch?v=uYJdMwquB6M